 It also contains all of the vital information related to the GPU.
 If you are looking for a robust alternative, head to the MSI Afterburner website and download the program.

-In this instance, you will need to install the software; there’s no option for a portable version.
+In this case, you will need to install the software; there’s no option for a portable version.

 After the installation, select the gear symbol located on the left side to view the status of your GPU and other helpful details.